 The formulation, manufacturing, packaging, labeling, advertising, distribution and sale of each of the Company's major product groups are subject to regulation by one or more governmental agencies in the United States and in other countries.
 In the United States, the Food and Drug Administration ("FDA") regulates the Company's products under the Federal Food, Drug and Cosmetic Act, as amended and the regulations promulgated thereunder ("FDCA").
 The FDCA defines the terms "food" and "dietary supplement" and sets forth various conditions that, unless complied with, may constitute adulteration or misbranding of such products.
-The FDCA has been adjusted several times with respect to dietary supplements, most recently by the Nutrition Labeling and Education Act of 1990 ("NLEA") and the Dietary Supplement Health and Education Act of 1994, as amended, and the regulations promulgated thereunder ("DSHEA").
+The FDCA has been amended several times with respect to dietary supplements, including amendments by the Nutrition Labeling and Education Act of 1990 ("NLEA") and the Dietary Supplement Health and Education Act of 1994, as amended, and the regulations promulgated thereunder ("DSHEA").

 FDA regulations relating specifically to foods and dietary supplements for human use are set forth in Title 21 of the Code of Federal Regulations.
 These regulations include basic labeling requirements for both foods and dietary supplements.
-In

-May 2016, the FDA announced new labeling requirements to reflect recently available scientific information.
-The new label requirements are designed to make it easier for consumers to make informed choices.
-Manufacturers have until July 26, 2018, to comply with the new labeling requirements.
-Additionally, FDA regulations require the Company to meet relevant good manufacturing practice regulations for the preparation, packaging and storage of its food and dietary supplements.
+In May 2016, the FDA announced new labeling requirements to reflect recently available scientific information.
+The new label requirements are intended to make it easier for consumers to make informed choices.
+Manufacturers with \$10 million or more in annual food sales have until January 1, 2020, to comply with the new labeling requirements.
+Additionally, FDA regulations require the Company to meet relevant good manufacturing practice regulations relating to, among other things, the preparation, packaging and storage of its food and dietary supplements.

 FDA rules impose requirements on the manufacture, packaging, labeling, holding, and distribution of dietary supplement products.
 For example, it requires that companies establish written procedures governing areas such as: (1) personnel, (2) plant and equipment cleanliness, (3) production controls, (4) laboratory operations, (5) packaging and labeling, (6) distribution, (7) product returns, and (8) complaint handling.
 The FDA also requires identity testing of all incoming dietary ingredients unless a company successfully petitions for an exemption from this testing requirement in accordance with the regulations.
 The current good manufacturing practices are designed to ensure that dietary supplements and dietary ingredients are not adulterated with contaminants or impurities, and are labeled to accurately reflect the active ingredients and other ingredients in the products.
+Ingredient identification requirements, which require the Company to confirm the levels, identity and potency of ingredients listed on its product labels within a narrow range, are particularly burdensome and difficult for the Company with respect to its product formulations, which contain many different ingredients.

 In some countries the Company is, or regulators may assert that the Company is, responsible for the conduct of its independent distributors, and regulations applicable to the activities of the Company's independent Managers and Distributors also affect its business.
 In these countries, regulators may request or require that the Company take steps to ensure that its independent distributors comply with regulations.
-The types of regulated conduct include: (1) representations concerning the Company's products; (2) earning representations made by the Company and/or its independent Distributors; (3) public media advertisements, which in foreign markets may require prior approval by regulators; (4) sales of products in markets in which the products have not been approved, licensed or certified for sale; and (5) classification by government agencies of the Company's independent distributors as employees of the Company.
+The types of regulated conduct include: (1) representations concerning the Company's products; (2) earning representations made by the Company and/or its independent Distributors; (3) public media advertisements, which in foreign markets may require prior approval by regulators; (4) sales of products in markets in which the products have not been approved, licensed, registered or certified for sale; and (5) classification by government agencies of the Company's independent distributors as employees of the Company.